pfillima/fa18-516-06/project-paper/report.md

 #### OpenWeatherMap API

 The OpenWeatherMap public API is where we retrieve our current weather data.
-The format used to retrieve this is *http://api.openweathermap.org/data/2.5/weather?q=mycityname&appid=myappkey*.
+The format used to retrieve this is *http://api.openweathermap.org/data/2.5/weather?q=mycityname&appid=myappkey* [fa18-516-06-OpenWeatherMap1].
 Again, For this project, there is a free or minimal cost subscription is used.
-With the free OpenWeatherMap subscription we can retrieve sixty or fewer api calls per minute.
+With the free OpenWeatherMap subscription we can retrieve sixty or fewer api calls per minute [fa18-516-06-OpenWeatherMap2].